Seattle Unity Forest

 Youth Impacted

-The forest will be planted on the grounds of North Seattle College (NSC), recognised nationally as a leader in sustainability among associate colleges.
+The forest was planted on the grounds of North Seattle College (NSC), recognised nationally as a leader in sustainability among associate colleges.
 NSC grounds hold over 11 acres of wetland that are home to a variety of animal species, including the Great Blue Heron.
 The addition of this forest will create a distinct ecosystem and provide habitat for species like the Pacific Tree Frog, further enriching the biodiversity on campus.

-The forest will be nestled on grounds near Licton Springs - an area known to the Lushootseed Coast Salish peoples as líq’tәd, meaning "reddish mud”.
+The forest is nestled on grounds near Licton Springs - an area known to the Lushootseed Coast Salish peoples as líq’tәd, meaning "reddish mud”.
 For thousands of years, the Dkhw’Duw’Absh (People of the Inside) and Xacuabš (People of the Large Lake), ancestors of the present-day Duwamish Tribe, used this site as a spiritual health spa and place of restoration.
 With this forest, the site will continue to offer a space of relaxation and reflection for the 4,675 students enrolled at NSC.

 Forest Maker